Evergreen-lxl/Evergreen.lxl/README.md

 ```

 ## ltreesitter Installation
+### Automatic
+The easiest way to install ltreesitter is by not installing it at all!
+Evergreen will automatically download a compatible ltreesitter build and
+reload itself.

+If it fails to download for any reason though, that should be reported
+as an issue here.
+In the mean time, ltreesitter can be installed manually.

+### Manual Install
 The simplest way to install ltreesitter is to run the following command
 (assuming LuaRocks is installed):